govuk-one-login/performance-testing/deploy/scripts/src/common/utils/README.md

 % open ./docs/index.html
 ```

-This documentation is also avaialble on the GitHub page site for the repository.
+This documentation is also avaialble on the [GitHub pages site](https://govuk-one-login.github.io/performance-testing/) for the repository.